jerichooconnell/unet/README.md

+# This code contains four different sub modules, all with their own lovely dependancies!

+One needs only the dependancies for the indevidual modules to run them.

+1) unet -- tensorflow, keras
+2) matlab\_analysis -- matlab
+3) image\_generator -- matlab
+4) MC\_simulation -- TOPAS

+---

 # Implementation of deep learning framework -- Unet, using Keras

 The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

+This implimentation is a combination of zhixuhao's unet implimentation with a generator borrowed heavily from jakeret's tf\_unet implementation.

 ---